asit-dhal/asit-dhal.github.io/_posts/2024-08-11-understanding-the-iced-gui-application-architecture-and-implementing-a-sandbox-example.md

 These ideas will become clearer as we walk through the implementation of our "Hello World" GUI app.

 You should read the Iced author's explanation of the architecture [here](https://book.iced.rs/architecture.html).
-The following section is my own interpretation.
+The previous section is my own interpretation.

 ## Implementation